-This webinar will discuss the benefits of virus-specific target capture combined with next-generation sequencing (NGS) to identify viral infections and conduct comprehensive genomic and transcriptomic interrogation.
+This webinar discusses the benefits of virus-specific target capture combined with next-generation sequencing (NGS) to identify viral infections and conduct comprehensive genomic and transcriptomic interrogation.

 The high diversity of inter-virus genome types and intra-virus genomic heterogeneity, together with the complexity of sample types, make NGS-based clinical virology difficult, arduous, and expensive.
 A single method that is able to use nucleic acids that are of low quantity and poor quality to examine both DNA and RNA viruses from a mixed cell population that may include human, bacteria, and viruses would be ideal.

-To this end, our speaker, Darrell L. Dinwiddie of the University of New Mexico Health Sciences Center, will discuss a method his team has been evaluating that uses virus-specific target capture probe sets coupled with NGS.
+To this end, our speaker, Darrell L. Dinwiddie of the University of New Mexico Health Sciences Center, discusses a method his team has been evaluating that uses virus-specific target capture probe sets coupled with NGS.

-This webinar will also address the broader implications of this work, including surveillance, epidemiologic studies, and public health planning.
+This webinar also addresses the broader implications of this work, including surveillance, epidemiologic studies, and public health planning.

 For example, in two hospital outbreak studies, Dr. Dinwiddie and colleagues have shown that target capture and NGS enabled sensitive discrimination of the relatedness of respiratory syncytial virus and human parainfluenza virus 3 isolates obtained during the outbreak and provided evidence for source of transmission.